VIDITshah123/questionbankk/prd.md

 - leaderboard by score of questions
 ### 4.2 Question Management
 - Add new questions
-- Edit existing questions (for questioners, only their own)
+- Edit existing questions (for question_writers, only their own)
-- Delete questions (for questioners, only their own)
+- Delete questions (for question_writers, only their own)
 - Categorization with categories and subcategories

 ### 4.3 Voting System